Vultee Vengeance in Australian service: No. 12 Squadron

+Initial New Guinea operations

 The commander of the Allied Air Forces in the South West Pacific, Lieutenant General George Kenney, requested in late August 1943 that the RAAF dispatch a squadron of dive bombers to New Guinea for use against pinpoint targets in the Huon Gulf area.
 No. 24 Squadron was selected for this role, and its 18 Vengeances were rushed to Tsili Tsili Airfield before crew training was complete.
 Little of the squadron's supporting equipment was dispatched as it was intended that the deployment would be temporary.
 After arriving at Tsili Tsili on 2 September, the squadron flew its first combat mission on the 7th of the month.
 This operation was frustrated by bad weather, and the aircraft almost ran out of fuel on their return flight due to difficulties in locating their airfield.
 An attack the next day was successful.
 On 18 September, No. 24 Squadron dispatched 14 aircraft as part of an attack on Japanese positions near Finschhafen in preparation for a landing by Australian Army forces.
 The squadron destroyed a Japanese radio station on the Tami Islands near Finschhafen area on 21 September.
 It provided support for Australian Army units involved in the Huon Peninsula campaign during late September and October.
 This included playing a significant role in halting a major Japanese counter-attack during early to mid October.

 The lack of ground equipment complicated No. 24 Squadron's operations, especially as it took a long time for this material to arrive once a decision to retain the unit in New Guinea had been made.
 As a result of equipment shortages and inadequate aircrew training, the squadron was not fully ready for combat until December; this greatly frustrated Kenney's deputy, Brigadier General Ennis Whitehead, who commented that "we have never gotten a mission out of that unit".
 Some of the training deficiencies were due to the RAAF's practice of stationing operational training units in southern Australia, with the result that aircrew were unfamiliar with flying in tropical conditions.
 During December, the squadron operated against Japanese positions on New Britain and New Ireland ahead of the American landings in western New Britain.